nkahe/zsh/README.md

 cp ~/.config/zsh/zshenv $HOME/.zshenv
 ```

-4. If using different directory for the config, change it in .zshenv accordingly.
+1. If using different directory for the config, change it in .zshenv accordingly.
-5. Start a new shell.
+2. Start a new shell.
 If Zinit installation is not found, it is installed automatically
 and all defined external plugins and snippets are being pulled.

-## Configuration files

-- .zshenv - Tells Zsh where rest of the files are.
-In home directory should be a symlink with same the name to this file or a copy of it.
-- .zprofile - Zsh -specific environment variables and settings.
-- .zshrc - First file that is processed during init and main configuration file of which rest of configurations are sourced.
-- settings.zsh - General settings.
-- completion.zsh - Completion settings. *
-- aliases.sh - Misc aliases and functions that can be sourced from Bash too.
-- zsh-aliases.zsh - Zsh -specific aliases and functions.
-- bindings.zsh - Keybindings. *

-All .zsh-files directly under these directories are sourced from .zshrc during init.
-- plugins/ - Plugin specs mainly for Zinit.
-Files can contain many specs.
-- snippets/ - Different snippets.
-Some are Zinit specs for external snippet.
-  - titles.zsh *
-  - prezto.zsh - Specs for used Prezto modules.
-  - *.sh - Snippets that can be sourced from Bash too.
-- completions/ - Additional locally added completions.

-> [!NOTE]
-> `*` These are derived from Prezto modules.
-Changes can be seen in next section.

 ### Forked Prezto modules